lawrenceevalyn/THE-DISS/README.md

 * Don't create empty spaces for thoughts to go in the future.
 (Add research questions and hypotheses instead.)

 # Next-do: migrate thoughts from research log to monster scrivener doc
+Then color-code ideas

 # Research Log

+## November 1, 2017

+Reading Rita Felski -- I am energized by a desire to recuperate the emotional *use* to which the Gothic can be put as an outlet and coping mechanism for suffering, for social subjection, for lack of futurity

 ## October 26, 2017